The online marketplace industry is expanding rapidly. Forrester found that a third of all business in the United States flows through e-commerce.

 Featured Ads

 Ads or featured products can be a great way to bring in additional or sustaining income.
 Sellers pay to have their products listed among the first searches.
-For many online marketplaces, this serves as one among other revenue streams rather than the sole income source.
+For many online marketplaces, this serves as one of several revenue streams rather than the primary income source.

-All the products below are “sponsored,” which means the brands paid Amazon to show up higher on the listings.
+In the example below, all the products below are “sponsored.”
+This means that the brands paid Amazon to be featured higher on the listings.

 It’s not easy to convince sellers to join a new marketplace.
 There has to be something that draws them in.

-Most people in the industry recognise this as the marketplace’s chicken and egg problem.
-The marketplace business model really only works if and when you have attracted buyers and sellers.
+Most people in the industry recognize this as the marketplace’s chicken and egg problem.
+The marketplace business model really only works if and when you’ve already attracted buyers and sellers.
 But which one comes first?

-You can’t really acquire customers if you have no vendors, but vendors don’t want to join an online marketplace platform if they’re unsure about their ability to sell products on it.
+You can’t acquire customers if you have no vendors.
+However, vendors don’t want to join an online marketplace platform if they’re unsure about their ability to sell products on it.

-That doesn’t mean new online marketplaces can’t succeed, though.
-They just have to find other ways to incentivise vendors.
+Thankfully, this doesn’t mean that new online marketplaces can’t succeed.
+They just have to find other ways to incentivize vendors.

 Include Dedicated Seller Programs